- Connected Youth Justice

 How to Apply

-Applications are made by printing, completing, signing and lodging the Application Form with any supporting documentation that may assist the Victims Registrar in confirming eligibility, for example, copies of affidavits or restraining orders, etc. If not all of the details can be completed they can be left blank, or alternatively, the applicant can contact the Victims Registrar for assistance on 8415 4138 or email
+Applications are made by printing, completing, signing and lodging the Application Form with any supporting documentation that may assist the Victims Registrar in confirming your eligibility.
+For example, copies of affidavits or restraining orders.
+If not all of the details can be completed, they can be left blank, or the applicant can contact the Victims Registrar for assistance.
+Phone 8415 4138 or email us.

 Submit Applications by email or by Australia Post to:

 Applicants are notified in writing about the outcome of their application.
 If the eligibility criteria are not met and registration cannot be completed, the applicant will be advised of the reasons they are not eligible.

 If there is any difficulty in confirming eligibility, the Victims Registrar will contact the applicant to seek further information or clarification of the information already provided.

 The Victims Registrar will contact successful applicants to provide further details about the process and advise the Training Centre Review Board or Parole Board (youth or adult) of South Australia, of the registration, where appropriate.